-Multicast encryption is used to encrypt traffic sent from a host to all members of a multicast group.
-Unlike unicast encryption (which encrypts traffic from a single sender to a single receiver and uses a unique pair of keys per encrypted connection), multicast encryption within a multipoint network requires a group key management infrastructure to ensure that each encryptor can share a set of encryption keys per multicast MAC address.
-The group key management scheme which is used for multicast, VLAN and ISID based encryption is responsible for ensuring group keys are maintained across the visible network.
+VLAN encryption mode is used to encrypt traffic sent to all encryptors on a VLAN.
+Unlike unicast encryption (which encrypts traffic from a single sender to a single receiver and uses a unique pair of keys per encrypted connection), VLAN encryption within a multipoint network requires a group key management infrastructure to ensure that each encryptor can share a set of encryption keys per VLAN ID.
+The group key management scheme which is used for VLAN mode is responsible for ensuring group keys are maintained across the visible network.